arrow2nd/nekome/README_EN.md

 > **Warning**
 >
-> If you install the software in a manner other than the following, the consumer key is not built into the software.
+> If you install the software in a manner other than the following, the consumer key is not built into the software
 >
-> Obtain the Twitter API v2 API key from the [Twitter Developer Portal](https://developer.twitter.com/en/portal/projects-and-apps) and set it in `settings.yml` .
+> Get your Twitter API v2 API key from [ Twitter Developer Portal ](https://developer.twitter.com/en/portal/projects-and-apps) and add it to the [.cred.toml](./docs/en/config.md#.cred.toml) generated after startup

 ### Homebrew